The Elijah to Come – Matthew 14

 Reflection

-Like John the Baptist, God has a plan and purpose for our lives, established since the beginning of time.
-There will be times of joy and glory in our daily efforts, as well as times of grief and hardship, but in the end, the Lord will use all of it to achieve His purposes and to build and grow the kingdom of God.
-May His will be done in our lives today.
+Like John the Baptist, God has a plan and purpose for our lives, established from the beginning of time.
+There will be times of joy and glory in our daily efforts, but also times of grief and hardship.
+In the end, the Lord will use all of it to achieve His purposes and to build and grow the kingdom of God.